 - Exercising Willpower

 Willpower, the fourth step, is the decisive element of goal achievement.
 Without it, you can go through the routines like a programmed robot and still not reach your goals.
-(You may later catch these Three Highly Effective Goal Setting Techniques to learn how to set clear and effective goals.)
+(You may later catch these 3 Highly Effective Goal Setting Techniques to learn how to set clear and effective goals.)

-On the other hand, willpower can save us from indulging in unhealthy behaviors, as overeating, smoking, sexual promiscuity, and drunk driving.
+Willpower can save us from indulging in unhealthy behaviors, as overeating, smoking, sexual promiscuity, and drunk driving.
 Sociologists Travis Hirschi and Michael Gottfredson in their General Theory of Crime suggest that low self-control (willpower for you and me) is the main cause of criminal behavior.

 The Willpower Of A Thousand Kids

 This is a remarkable study that came out a few years back from New Zealand.
 It gives us an insightful peek into how the willpower in children can foretell what their futures will be like.